 Photographer and filmmaker, Shelly Short has always followed her heart.
-Staying true to herself she has chosen a path that will bring her the greatest joy.
-Shelly is an award-winning artist with a Master of Fine Arts in Film and Television and a Bachelor of Fine Arts in Photography from Savannah College of Art and Design and has over 15 years of photography and marketing experience beyond the classroom.
-Her love of film and photography inspired her to pursue a career in teaching the Visual Arts at Eastern New Mexico University.
+She has chosen a path that will bring her the greatest joy.
+Shelly is an award-winning artist with a Master of Fine Arts in Film and Television and a Bachelor of Fine Arts in Photography from Savannah College of Art and Design.
+She has over 20 years of photography and marketing experience beyond the classroom.
+Her love of photography and film inspired her to pursue a career in teaching the Visual Arts.

-She has worked on solo projects but most recently on collaborative film projects ranging from experimental video to traditional narrative.
+She has worked on solo photography projects but most recently on collaborative film projects ranging from experimental video to traditional narrative.
 She thrives on the exchange of ideas and admires the effects on the final vision resulting from this collaboration.